monsoonmaelstrom/book2/book2.md

 “I don’t care.
 I want you *now*.”

 That’s all it takes.
-He’s thrusting into me uncontrollably, and I think we’re both feeding energy into the magic binding us, and it’s ricocheting back and forth between us now the same way the agony was before, only now it’s ecstasy.
+He’s thrusting into me uncontrollably, and I think we’re both feeding energy into the magic binding us, and it’s ricocheting back and forth between us now the same way the agony was before, but now it’s ecstasy.

 A shout escapes from him as he comes into me, and the fullness coupled with the sensation already passing between us pushes me over the edge, and my body is writhing beneath him as I orgasm too.